 In June 1944, the USS Piedmont departed Pearl Harbor in order to assist the vessels in the Marshall Islands.
 While there, the ship had to tend to units from the enormous Task Force 58 that were also involved in the campaign in the Marianas but would come to the Marshall Islands to get maintenance work from the USS Piedmont.
 By September 1944, the USS Piedmont was steaming into the Southwest Pacific to get ready for operations in the Philippines.
 At this time, two vessels that were caused serious damage by Japanese kamikazes, USS Saufley (DD-465) and USS Killen (DD-593), were under the supervision of the USS Piedmont.

 At the beginning of 1945, the operations in the Lingayen Gulf were requesting the assistance of all tender ships in the Caroline Islands at Ulithi.
 The USS Piedmont was assigned to Service Squadron 10.
 From January to April, the ship participated in the invasions of Lingayen, Iwo Jima, and Okinawa, with each month registering over 100,000 work hours on the part of the destroyer tender.
 When the enemy forces surrendered in Okinawa in the month of June, the USS Piedmont was ordered to the Naval Base at Leyte in the Philippine Islands for repair work.
 After the brief overhaul, the ship was commanded to sail to Tokyo Bay with the fleet in charge of the occupation operations.
 By August 1945, the USS Piedmont docked at Sagami Wan, Honshu, Japan.
-On 30 August 1945, the ship was in Tokyo Bay and the next day it was finally stationed at the Yokosuka Naval Base.
-While docked at Yokosuka, the ship was in charge of supplying provisions to the allied prisoners of war that were being released.
+On 30 August 1945, the ship was in Tokyo Bay, and the next day it was finally stationed at the Yokosuka Naval Base.
+While docked at Yokosuka, the ship was in charge of supplying provisions to the Allied prisoners of war who were being released.
 By March 1946, the USS Piedmont was back in the United States.
 When the campaign against the Korean War began in June 1950, the USS Piedmont was doing its routine work in the waters off Japan alongside the 7th Fleet.
 However, as tensions were rising in Vietnam, the ship began a series of deployments there.

 Asbestos Risks on the USS Piedmont (AD-17)